The 34 Modern Marvel Movies Ranked From Worst to Best!

-When ‘X-Men‘ arrived in 2000, the landscape of the cinematic blockbuster was changed forever.
+When X-Men arrived in 2000, the landscape of the cinematic blockbuster was changed forever.
 Superheroes still dominate the summer and more often than not, they tend to have come from the Marvel comic book universe.
-Sure, the occasional Batman or Superman film arrives every few years to remind us that DC is a thing, but let’s face it: the face of the comic book movie belongs to to Marvel.
+Sure, the occasional Batman or Superman film (or Batman vs. Superman film) arrives every few years and soon will be arriving much more often, but let's face it: lately the face of the comic book movie belongs to Marvel.

-But of the twenty five Marvel movies to emerge in the wake of ‘X-Men’ (we’re not counting the ‘Blade’ films since that series got started before the superhero movie renaissance), which one is the best?
+But of the 32 Marvel movies to emerge in the wake of X-Men (we're not counting the 'Blade' films since that series got started before the superhero movie renaissance), which one is the best?
 Which one is the worst?
 Which one is squarely in the middle and barely worthy of discussion?
-With ‘Iron Man 3‘ now in theaters around the world, it’s time to rank every Marvel movie since the year 2000.
+With Avengers: Age of Ultron finally upon us, it's time to rank every Marvel movie since the year 2000.
 Join us as we journey from some of the worst comic book movies ever made all the way up to some of the very best.

 A lame duck superhero.
 An uninspired director.
 A moronic screenplay.
 An oddly toned down Nicolas Cage.
 The problem with 'Ghost Rider' isn't that it's a very bad film: the problem with 'Ghost Rider' is that it refuses to be awful in a way that encourages conversation.
 At least its sequel (which we'll get to in a moment) had the grace to be terrible in a memorable way.
 There is no joy reveling in the badness here -- this is a lazy, half-assed and instantly forgettable hunk of garbage.